20sboehm/echolearn/README.md

 - You will have to set up a hosted zone using AWS Route 53 to use your custom URL with AWS Amplify (we followed a tutorial online for this)
 - Provision an EC2 instance
 - Set up the correct NGINX configuration (We followed the instructions from the Web Development 1 class)
-- SSH into the EC2 instance and run the following commands to set up the backend server (This is for first time setup):
+- SSH into the EC2 instance and run the following commands to set up the backend server (This is for first time setup, adjust as needed for redeployments):
 ```
 git clone -b dev https://capstone-cs.eng.utah.edu/echolearn/echolearn.git
 cd echolearn